How much do welders make?

 Get help starting your own business

-Join Checkatrade to get a steady stream of leads.
+Join Checkatrade to get a steady stream of leads

-So, how much money can you make welding?
+How much money can you make welding?

 As you can see, self-employed welders make the most money welding.

-Welders who set themselves up as sole traders could earn a decent £59,001 per year (£40,000* take home).
-But welders who start a limited company will have the potential to earn even more, with the average limited company owner making £76,702 per year (£48,802* take home).
+Welders who start a limited company will have the potential to earn even more, with the average limited company owner making £76,702 per year (£48,802* take home).

-Having said that, earnings aren’t the only thing you’ll have to consider when you’re choosing between running your business as a sole trader or a limited company.
-Limited companies also come with more admin and expenses, although they do offer better financial protection than becoming a sole trader.
+For example, while limited companies come with more admin and expenses, they offer better financial protection than becoming a sole trader.
 Our dedicated guide will help you compare the two in more detail.

 How to boost your welding business profit